Zhao Mingjian: Club career

-On 6 January 2013, Zhao joined fellow top tier club Shandong Luneng for a reported 15 million Yuan.
+On 6 January 2013, Zhao joined fellow top-tier club Shandong Luneng for a reported 15 million Yuan.
 He would make his debut for the club in a league game on 14 May 2013, against Qingdao Jonoon F.C. in a 3–0 victory.
 Despite this victory Zhao struggled to gain a regular place within the team and he was loaned out to another Super League team in Changchun Yatai.
 At Changchun, Zhao would make his debut in a league game on 31 July 2013 against Qingdao Jonoon F.C. in a 1–1 draw.
 In his loan period Zhao would immediately establish himself as an integral member of the team that avoided relegation at the end of the season.
 On his return from his loan, Zhao would go on to establish himself within the Shandong team and go on to win the 2014 Chinese FA Cup with them.

 On 23 February 2017, Zhao transferred to fellow Super League side Hebei China Fortune.
 He made his debut for Hebei on 5 March 2017 in the first match of the season which Hebei tied with Henan Jianye 0–0.
 After two season, Zhao joined his hometown club Dalian Yifang on 13 February 2019.
 He made his debut on 3 March 2019 in a league game against Henan Jianye F.C. in a 1–1 draw.
 At the end of the season he would only make a handful of games for the club and he was allowed to join Shanghai Shenhua on 24 January 2020.
-On 4 August 2022 he would be loaned out to second tier club Kunshan where he established himself as regular within the team that won the division and promotion to the top tier at the end of the 2022 China League One campaign.
+On 4 August 2022 he would be loaned out to second-tier club Kunshan where he established himself as regular within the team that won the division and promotion to the top tier at the end of the 2022 China League One campaign.

+On 31 December 2024, Zhao announced his retirement from professional football through the social media.